kvdmolen/DTIP/pages/whitepaper.md

 ## 5. Discovery

 How do organizations find potential data partners and available offerings across the network?

+An offering specifies what is available (title, description, category), what access requirements apply (credentials needed, trust level), and how to access it (API endpoints, subscription channels).
+The DID Document references a DCAT catalog endpoint, enabling discovery so other parties or "[discovery hubs](#glossary)" can see what's available without prior arrangement.

 ### 5.1 The Challenge